saudalmutawa/FSND_CAPSTONE/README.md

 ```

 ## API Reference
-ALL API endpoints can be accessed via https://moviecapstonefsnd.herokuapp.com/
+ALL API endpoints can be accessed via https://moviecapstonefsnd.herokuapp.com/.

-Auth0 authentication require some information can be found in setup.sh
+Auth0 authentication require some information can be found in setup.sh.

 ### Error Handling